Beyond Precision: A Study on Recall of Initial Retrieval with Neural Representations: Experiments

 \subsection{Evaluation Methodology}

-To evaluation the effectiveness and efficiency of different index and search schemes for initial retrieval, we use recall@1000 and retrieval time as the metrics.
+To evaluation the effectiveness and efficiency of different index and search schemes for initial retrieval, we use averaged recall@1000 and time as the metrics.
+Since queries have different numbers of relevant document, we also report the ratio of all retrieved relevant documents.
+The averaged recall and ratio are described as follows.

+where $R_i$ and $T_i$ denote the number of retrieved and true relevant documents of $i$-th query respectively, and $q$ denotes the number of queries.

 Since Cosine can conduct retrieval just based on neural representations, we only count the time to retrieve 1000 documents and not include the time to fetch these documents into memory in Lucene for fair comparison.
 As for the ParSearch, the time cost consists of two stages: retrieve and merge.
 We use the maximum time of BM25 and Cosine as the cost of retrieval stage.

-Given the limited number of queries for each collection, we conduct 5-fold cross-validation to minimize over-fitting without reducing the number of learning instances.
-Topics for each collection are randomly divided into 5 folds, and parameters of each method are tuned on 4-of-5 folds.
-The final fold in each case is used to evaluate the optimal parameters.
-This process is repeated 5 times, once for each fold.
-Each evaluation statistic is the average of the five fold-level evaluation results in this paper.
+Given the limited number of queries for each collection, we randomly divide them into 5 folds and conduct 5-fold cross-validation.